What’s the point of writing an email if nobody reads it?

 98% or higher.
 This means you have a healthy, engaged email list that is not being blocked by ISPs due to a poor sender score.

 It’s essential to monitor deliverability, but it’s the last component of an email campaign.
-Before you even think about pressing send, see what leading digital marketer Neil Patel and Maropost Marketing Cloud do when crafting an email campaign, in our latest email marketing guide:
+Before you even think about pressing send, see what leading digital marketer Neil Patel and Maropost for Marketing do when crafting an email campaign, in our latest email marketing guide: